 I apologize for the rambling autobiography, but I wanted to give my readers a sense of where I’m coming from.
 I also want to document the thoughts and feelings I have had over the last several years, perhaps as a way to appreciate the growth and changes I’ve been through.
 This is just the beginning though; the engine has been fueled and I will do whatever it takes to build a conscious machine.

-Anyway, the rest of my entries will not be about me nor my opinions, and if I do sprinkle in my personal perspective from time to time, I will keep them brief and modest with the aim to relate them to wider contexts.
+Anyway, the rest of my entries will not be about my life, and if I do sprinkle in my personal stories from time to time, I will keep them brief and modest with the aim to relate them to wider contexts.

 Thanks for reading!